trampgeek/moodle-qtype_coderunner/Readme.md

 system like JavaScript's.
 If you duplicate a prototype question the question type will become unusable, as CodeRunner doesn't know which version of the prototype to use.

+### Upgrading from earlier versions of CodeRunner

+Upgrading CodeRunner versions from version 2.4 or later onwards should generally be straightforward though, as usual, you should make a database backup before upgrading.
+To upgrade, simply install the latest code and login to the web interface as an administrator.
+When Moodle detects the changed version number it will run upgrade code that updates all questions to the latest format.

+However, if you have written your own question types you should be aware that all existing questions in the system `CR_PROTOTYPES` category with names containing the string `PROTOTYPE_` are deleted by the installer/upgrader.
+The installer then re-loads them from the file

+    db/questions-CR_PROTOTYPES.xml

+Hence if you have developed your own question prototypes and placed them in the system `CR_PROTOTYPES` category (not recommended) you must export them in Moodle XML format before upgrading.
+You can then re-import them after the upgrade is complete using the usual question-bank import function in the web interface.
+However, it is strongly recommended that you do not put your own question prototypes in the `CR_PROTOTYPES` category but create a new category for your own use.

 ### Preliminary testing of the CodeRunner question type